Maximum Radiation Efficiency of Arbitrarily-Shaped Implantable Antennas: Measurement

 Dr. Skrivervik is a Board Member of the European School on Antennas and is frequently requested to review research programs and centers in Europe.
 She has been a member of the Board of Directors of the European Association on Antennas and Propagation (EurAAP) since 2017.
 She received the Latsis Award.
 She is very active in European collaboration and European projects.
 She was the Chairperson of the Swiss URSI until 2012.
 She was the General Chair of the Loughborough Antenna and Propagation Conference in 2015, the Vice-Chair and Technical Program Committee-Chair of the EuCAP 2016 Conference, and the Financial Chair of EuCAP 2017 to EuCAP 2022. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Miloslav Capek} (M'14, SM'17) received the M.Sc. degree in Electrical Engineering 2009, the Ph.D. degree in 2014, and was appointed Associate Professor in 2017, all from the Czech Technical University in Prague, Czech Republic.
+\begin{IEEEbiography}[{ }]{Miloslav Capek} (M'14, SM'17) received the M.Sc. degree in Electrical Engineering 2009, the Ph.D. degree in 2014, and was appointed a Full Professor in 2023, all from the Czech Technical University in Prague, Czech Republic.

 He leads the development of the AToM (Antenna Toolbox for Matlab) package.
-His research interests are in the area of electromagnetic theory, electrically small antennas, antenna design, numerical techniques, and optimization.
-He authored or co-authored over 130~journal and conference papers.
+His research interests include electromagnetic theory, electrically small antennas, antenna design, numerical techniques, and optimization.
+He authored or co-authored over 160~journal and conference papers.

 Dr. Capek is the Associate Editor of IET Microwaves, Antennas \& Propagation.
-He was a regional delegate of EurAAP between 2015 and 2020 and an associate editor of Radioengineering between 2015 and 2018. \end{IEEEbiography}
+He was a regional delegate of EurAAP between 2015 and 2020 and an associate editor of Radioengineering between 2015 and 2018.
+He received the IEEE Antennas and Propagation Edward E. Altshuler Prize Paper Award~2023. \end{IEEEbiography}